kostelansky17/carotids/README.md

 # Cartroids

-Carotis were created as a software-research semester project at the Faculty of Electrical engineering at CTU in Prague.
-In this work we explore dataset of ultrasound carotid images.
+Carotis were created as a Master thesis project at the Faculty of Electrical engineering at CTU in Prague.
+In this work is explored dataset of ultrasound carotid images.
 The project itself is divided into three main
 parts:

-* Categorization
+* Classification
 * Localization
 * Segmentation